Outlook Email Report Template 7

 So if your users prefer Outlook Express

-you might want to use another template of ours - EmailReport.
+you may choose to use another of our templates - EmailReport.

 Outlook Email Report directly supports all major report templates: Clarion, CPCS,